3bdulrahmn69/craftworks-backend/README.md

 ## Security
 - All sensitive routes require authentication
-- Role-based access control for all entities
+- Role-based access control for all entities (admin, moderator, client, craftsman)
 - Passwords are hashed and never returned
 - Helmet and CORS enabled by default